 The Medieval castle: the ultimate in defence.
 A medieval lord, ensconced in his chambers in the keep, could sit by the fire confident that any attackers would need months to penetrate the layers of security that stood between him and the wilds of middle-ages Europe.
 His protection went beyond a simple reliance on thick stone walls; he was protected by a specific, proven approach to security known as Defence in Depth.

 MedStack is also a castle, to apply a metaphor, one that protects patient information.
 Patient data is highly sensitive, valuable, routinely pulling in more on the black market than any other kind of data including credit cards and bank accounts.
-Our goal is to allow developers to quickly build software that creates and shares patient data so that they can improve care.
+Our goal is to allow developers to quickly build software that is HIPAA compliant and that creates and shares patient data so that they can improve care.
 That means that we must treat patient data as the most important, sacred asset in our system, much as how medieval castles were built with protection of medieval lords and their families as their top priority.

 Defence in Depth is the simple principle that while no security is perfect, the presence of many independent layers of defences will geometrically increase the difficulty of an attacker to breach the walls, and slow them down to the point where an attack isn’t worth the expense it would take to initiate it.
 Each layer multiplies the effects of the previous layer.
 If the outer wall deters 90% of attacks, and the inner walls deters 90% of attacks, then in combination they deter 99% of attacks.
 Defence in Depth places the core assets behind layers of varied and individually effective security, each of which has to be circumvented for an attack to be successful.